-- 4. There shall be exempt from payment of charges- - (a) diplomatic, government and military aircraft and their personnel on official duty; - (b) aircraft that are involved in search and rescue or volcano monitoring; - (c) aircraft requiring an emergency landing, including bomb threats; - (d) aircraft returning within one hour after take-off; - (e) members of the aircraft crew, when required for the performance of their duties; - (f) officials of airline companies travelling on the business of the airline company; - (g) transit passengers.
+- 4. The following aircraft and persons are exempt from payment of charges- - (a) diplomatic, government and military aircraft and their personnel on official duty; - (b) aircraft that are involved in search and rescue or volcano monitoring; - (c) aircraft requiring an emergency landing, including bomb threats; - (d) aircraft returning within one hour after take-off; - (e) members of the aircraft crew, when performing their duties; - (f) officials of airline companies travelling on the business of the airline company; - (g) transit passengers.